-Rachel is the Ensemble Director and a co-founder of dog & pony dc.
-With the company, Rachel directed COURAGE and Beertown, and co-directed Toast.
-She performed in Cymbeline, Bare Breasted Women Sword Fighting, Separated at Birth, Beertown, Squares, and touring performances of A Killing Game and Toast.
-She is the project leader for Beertown Takes America and has worked with three theatres nationally to adapt and produce locally-resonant productions of Beertown.
-Currently, she’s leading dog & pony dc’s collaborations with San Diego REP on Beachtown and with Gallaudet University on the shaping of models for theatre by DeafBlind people for DeafBlind people.
+I’m a co-founder of dog & pony dc.
+With the company, I co-created nearly 20 new plays and interactive experiences.
+I directed Peepshow, DISCOVERED!: the untold story of Catenarians, Beertown, COURAGE, and co-directed Toast.
+I performed in Cymbeline, Bare Breasted Women Sword Fighting, Separated at Birth, Beertown, Squares, DISCOVERED!, and touring performances of A Killing Game and Toast.
+Through the Beertown Takes America initiative, I assisted theatre companies in Omaha, Cincinnati, and Raleigh adapt and produce locally-resonant productions of Beertown.
+(I directed and co-wrote all three.)
+I also co-wrote and co-directed San Diego’s REP’s Beachtown by Herbert Siguenza, directed by Sam Woodhouse.

-Rachel is responsible for launching Woolly Mammoth Theatre Company’s “connectivity” initiative and served as the first Connectivity Director.
-Prior to that she was the Director of Education & Outreach at Round House Theatre, and managed education and community programming at Shakespeare Theatre Company, Arena Stage, and CENTERSTAGE.
-She has directed, performed, and devised productions and projects at: Adventure Theatre, Referendum: Political Arts Collective, Woolly Mammoth Theatre Company, CENTERSTAGE, Round House Theatre, Forum Theatre, Source Festival.
-Rachel was an Associate Producer for the 2010 Source Festival, focusing on Literary Management and Casting, and also spent a few years producing with eXtreme eXchange.
+I’m responsible for launching Woolly Mammoth Theatre Company’s “connectivity” initiative and served as the first Connectivity Director.
+Prior to that I was the Director of Education & Outreach at Round House Theatre, and managed education and community programming at Shakespeare Theatre Company, Arena Stage, and CENTERSTAGE.
+I directed, performed, and devised productions and projects at: San Diego REP, Theatre J, Adventure Theatre, Woolly Mammoth Theatre Company, CENTERSTAGE, Round House Theatre, Forum Theatre, Source Festival, Referendum: Political Arts Collective.
+I was an Associate Producer for the 2010 Source Festival, focusing on Literary Management and Casting, and also spent a few years producing with eXtreme eXchange.

-When she’s not trying to save the world through theatre, Rachel’s practicing yoga, reading non-fiction, or streaming crap television shows about supernatural phenomenon in the Petworth neighborhood of Washington, D.C.
+When I’m not trying to save the world through theatre, I practice yoga, read non-fiction books, or stream crap television shows about supernatural phenomenon in the Petworth neighborhood of Washington, D.C.